Home Majors Publishing

-Publishing Degree
+Publishing

 Students study editorial processes, manuscript development, digital publishing platforms, book marketing, and the business of bringing written content to readers.
 Graduates typically pursue careers as editors, literary agents, publishing managers, content strategists, and digital media producers.
 The publishing industry has evolved significantly with e-books and self-publishing creating new professional pathways.

-What Publishing Graduates Do
+What Publishing graduates do

 Your early career in publishing is a deep dive into the details.
 As an editorial assistant, you’ll spend your days fact-checking, proofreading manuscripts, and managing the "slush pile" of submissions.
 You are the first line of defense for quality.
 As you advance, your focus shifts from polishing sentences to shaping entire books, acquiring new titles, and managing relationships with authors as a senior editor.